 see more news & events

-11 am – 1 pm, Harry C. Moores Campus Center, Capital Court
+11 am to 1 pm, Harry C. Moores Student Union, Capital Court

 Why should there be hunger and deprivation in any land, in any city, at any table, when man has the resources and the scientific know-how to provide all mankind with the basic necessities of life?
 There is no deficit in human resources.
-The deficit is in human will.–Dr. Martin Luther King, Jr.
+The deficit is in human will.

-Capital University will utilize the power of service to make a difference in the lives of community members who struggle with hunger.
-Join us at 2 pm in the Capital Center Athletic facility as we collect and box non-perishable food items collected during our two month canned food drive campaign. » Learn more about the Service Project.
+Capital University will leverage the power of service to make a difference in the lives of community members who struggle with hunger.
+Join us at 2 pm in The Capital Center as we collect and box non-perishable food items donated during our two-month canned food drive campaign. » Learn more about the Service Project.

 Through continuing study and educational use of the works in the collection, it is hoped that individuals can appreciate the differences and similarities of cultures and peoples, leading to greater understanding and harmony.